 There are different kinds of ovarian cysts.
 They can occur for various reasons, and they may need different treatments.
 A cyst can vary in size from half an inch to 4 inches, and sometimes be even much larger.

-Ovarian cysts are very common in women of childbearing age, but uncommon after menopause.
-Young girls can also get them, but this is less common.
+Ovarian cysts are very common in people of childbearing age, but uncommon after menopause.
+Children can also get them, but this is less common.